The Great Escape

 In the parable of the tares and the wheat (Matt 13: 24-30,36-43), Jesus told of the wheat being sown and the enemy sowing bad seed, tares, with the wheat.
 After the workers noticed the tares and reported it to the master, their instruction was not to uproot them yet, but to let the two grow together until the time of the harvest and then first gather the tares and bind them together in bundles and burn them.

-In Jesus' explanation of this parable to his disciples, he said the burning of the tares represented the end of this age when the angels of God would gather out of His kingdom all things that offend and those who do iniquity, and then the righteous will shine forth as the sun in the kingdom of their Father.
-Proverbs teaches the same thing: "For the upright will dwell in the land, And the blameless will remain in it; But the wicked will be cut off from the earth, And the unfaithful will be uprooted from" (Pr.
-2:21-22); and "The righteous will never be removed: but the wicked will not inhabit the earth" (Prov 10:30).
-Once again, we have a clear biblical teaching that the wicked are removed from the earth, not the saints.
+In Jesus' explanation of this parable to his disciples, he said the burning of the tares represented the end of this age when the angels of God would gather out of his kingdom all things that offend and them which do iniquity and then the righteous will shine forth as the sun in the kingdom of their Father.
+Proverbs teaches the same thing; For the righteous shall dwell in the land, and the perfect shall remain in it.
+But the wicked shall be cut off from the earth, and the transgressors shall be rooted out of it (Pr.
+2:21-22); and The righteous shall never be removed: but the wicked shall not inhabit the earth (Prov 10:30).
+Once again, we have a biblical teaching that the wicked are removed from the earth, no t the saints.

 The Parable of the Mustard Seed

 In the parable of the mustard seed (Matt 13:31-32), Jesus compared the Kingdom to the mustard seed.
-The mustard plant starts out small, very small, but it will grow and grow until it is the greatest of all the garden herbs.
+The mustard plant starts out small, very small, it will grow and grow until it is the greatest of all the garden herbs.
 This does not present a picture of the Church abandoning a hopeless situation on earth and escaping to heaven.
-Here we see the Kingdom of God portrayed as having dominion over all other kingdoms through growth, or increase.
+Here we see the Kingdom of God portrayed as growing until it is the largest people group.
 Isaiah also presents this picture of the increasing influence of the Church.
-"Of the increase of His government and peace There will be no end, Upon the throne of David and over His kingdom, To order it and establish it with judgment and justice From that time forward, even forever.
-The zeal of the LORD of hosts will perform this" (Is.
+Of the increase of His government and peace there shall be no end, upon the throne of David, and to establish it with judgment and with justice from hence forth [from the time Jesus was born] even for ever.
+Th e zeal of the Lord of Hosts will perform this (Is.
 9:7).
-As in the case of the wicked servant in the parable of stewardship, it seems the problem in many cases may be a lack of zeal, i.e. sluggishness.
+As in the case of the wicked servant in the parable of stewardship, it seems the problem in many cases may be a lack of zeal.

 The Parable of the Dragnet

 In the parable of the dragnet (Matt.
 13:47-50), Jesus told of fishermen who cast out a net and brought in a catch.
 They began to sort the fish and keep the good and throw out the bad.
-Then Jesus said, "So it will be at the end of the age.
-The angels will come forth, separate the wicked from among the just, and cast them into the furnace of fire.
-There will be wailing and gnashing of teeth" (Matt.
-13:49-50).
-Again, by the fact that the angels "come forth," we see the judgment of the wicked (the severing of the wicked from among the just) taking place on the earth while the righteous are left.
-Isaiah also foretells this event.
-"Behold, the day of the Lord is coming, cruel, with fury and burning anger, to make the land a desolation; and He shall exterminate its sinners from it" (Is.
+Then Jesus said, So shall it be at the end o f the world: the angels shall come forth, and sever the wicked from among the just, and there shall be wailing and gnashing of teeth.
+Again, by the fact that the angels "come forth" we see the judgment of the wicked (the severing of the wicked from among the just) taking place on the earth while the righteous are left.
+Isaiah also foretells this event; Behold, the day of the Lord is coming, cruel, with fury and burning anger, to make the land a desolation; and He shall exterminate its sinner s from it (Is.
 13:9 NAS).

 The Parable of the Leaven